Rules for the New Moon

 Under the Torah of Moses, one could not be ceremonially clean the same day the person was unclean—even after that person had washed his body entirely, changed into new clothes, and was absolutely clean from head to toe—until the arrival of the new day at sunset and the time of arab.31

-If that person waited to accomplish these chores until just after sunset, he was still counted as unclean.
+If that person waited to accomplish these chores until just after sunset, he was still considered unclean.
 He would be required to wait until yet another sunset arrived before being declared clean.

-Other examples are as follows: A convicted criminal who was executed by means of being hung on a tree could not remain there beyond the 24-hour legal day of his execution.
+Other examples are as follows: A convicted criminal who was executed by being hung on a tree could not remain there beyond the 24-hour legal day of his execution.
 He must be taken down before sunset and the arrival of a new day.32

-If one stumbled in only one point of the Torah, he was counted as guilty of breaking all the laws of the Torah.33 Only Yahushua the messiah was without sin (i.e., he was righteous), for which reason he was the only man able to qualify for the eternal inheritance.34 Unrighteousness (i.e., sinfulness), as we have already seen, is equated with darkness.
+If one stumbled in only one point of the Torah, he was counted as guilty of breaking all the laws of the Torah.33 Only Yahushua the messiah was without sin (i.e., he was righteous), for which reason he was the only man able to qualify for the Eternal Inheritance.34 Unrighteousness (i.e., sinfulness), as we have already seen, is equated with darkness.

 Therefore, if Yahushua had sinned, he would have been disqualified as an heir.
 This “part of” theme is also carried out in the symbolism of leavened and unleavened bread.